SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

     wfuzz -v -c -z file,/usr/share/wordlists/rockyou.txt -d "{"username":"admin","password":"FUZZ"}" --hw 42 http://target.com/api/login
     # web bruteforce using wfuzz - hydra can also be used
     ```

++ Exceptions:

+  - In rare cases, there will be issues with the personal VM and/or network; if available, use the platform's provided VM (e.g. - Pwnbox or AttackBox) to verify if the issue is replicated

+  - An exploit may not work right out of the box, and needs corrections; this also happens with Metasploit.
+For example, if an exploit in a ```meterpreter``` session does not work right away, try migrating to another process, or check for possible reasons/errors

 ## Linux Privilege Escalation